 A musical partnership

-Ken Howard and Alan Blaikley met and became friends at the age of eight at University College School in Hampstead, London - a friendship that is still going strong.
+Ken Howard and Alan Blaikley met and became friends at the age of eight at University College School in Hampstead, London - a friendship that remained strong until Alan’s death in 2022.

 KH We were always collaborating on projects from school magazines to stories and cottoned on very early to the potential power of the media.
 We both came from musical backgrounds – my mother was a concert pianist, and Alan was a choirboy at St Mary’s-at-Finchley in London.